 This may have been because the Anglo-Saxons perceived Thunor as one of the most powerful of all of the gods due to his association with the elements: the most powerful force of nature with which many were aware of.
 Thunor’s day was the fourth of the week, Thursday.

-Tuesday was Tiw’s day.
-The god Tiw (the Norse Tyr) was another deity of chief importance to the Anglo-Saxons as he was the god of war, swordplay and the sky.
+The god Tiw (Tyr in the Norse tradition) was another important deity for the Anglo-Saxons as he was the god of war, swordplay and the sky.
 Even though the Anglo-Saxons appealed to both Thunor and Woden in matters of warfare, Tiw was the official god of war.
 He was also reputedly the most skilled in combat of all of the gods – despite having only one hand.

 The dwarves had made a special invisible chain to hold the beast so that they may stop the prophecy, but the wolf wouldn’t let anyone near unless one of the gods put their hand in his mouth.
 Tiw selflessly volunteered and Fenris was successfully chained, but in his fury he bit off the god’s sword hand.